salesforcecli/plugin-packaging/messages/bundle_install_list.md

 # flags.verbose.summary

-Displays additional information at a slight performance cost.
-Additional information includes validation text for each package bundle installation request.
+Display additional information, such as the validation text for each package bundle installation request.

 # flags.created-last-days.summary